|

 into bidding wars, stupid.

-bids later (I kid you not), I had won the fight,
+bids later, I had won the fight,

 but the Japanesethe Japanese had won the